 For massage therapy programs, these organizations include the Commission on Massage Therapy Accreditation (COMTA), the National Accrediting Commission of Arts and Sciences (NACCAS), and the Accrediting Bureau of Health Education Schools (ABHES).

-As the first accredited Acupuncture School in Florida, Acupuncture and Massage College is professionally accredited by Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM), which is recognized by the US Department of Education as the professional accreditation agency responsible for regulating Oriental Medicine education and training.
+As the first accredited Acupuncture School in Florida, our Masters of Oriental Medicine degree is programmatically-accredited by Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM), which is recognized by the US Department of Education as the professional accreditation agency responsible for regulating Oriental Medicine education and training.

 As we mentioned in our Asian Bodywork Therapy article, the Department of Education considers Shiatsu to legally be a form of Asian Bodywork, not a form of massage therapy.